 Students who are not citizens or permanent residents of the United States should apply to Michigan State University as international students.
-Citizens with dual U.S. citizenship should apply as citizens even if they currently reside outside the U.S.
+Citizens with dual U.S. citizenship should apply as a U.S. citizen even if they currently reside outside the U.S.

 Admission to Michigan State University is competitive.
 Students applying for Fall semester (August) admission are encouraged to apply during the fall of the prior year for maximum consideration.
 Students applying for Spring semester (January) admission may begin applying in September.
 Michigan State does not admit international undergraduate students for the Summer semester.
 Please note that the application for admission may not be available at certain times of the year.

 Interested students should submit an online application for admission.
 Decisions are typically made eight to 12 weeks after all application materials are received.

-Important: In applying, applicants must certify that all documents submitted as part of the application for admission are authentic.
+Important: Applicants must certify that all documents submitted as part of the application for admission are authentic.
 Any falsification of academic records through omission or misstatement may result in cancellation of admission and/or other disciplinary action by Michigan State University.
 Each student is responsible for all information contained in his/her application for admission.
 Students who employ consultants in the application process are still responsible for the content and authenticity of their own applications.